-The program and staff believe that physical activity and social groups play a big factor in improving mental health and boosts overall mood along with better physical mobility.
+The program and staff believe that social activities and social groups play a big factor in improving mental health and boosts overall mood and engagement.
 The residents have given a lot of energy and effort to provide self help and over all well being.
 The program has seen desired results with residents who partake in groups to promote well being.

 a.
-Social activities (resident counsel meetings, arts & crafts, music, karaoke, dinner and breakfast social, coffee social, birthdays) and engagements
+Social activities (resident counsel meetings, arts & crafts, music, games, karaoke, dinner and breakfast social, coffee social, birthdays, physical activity) and engagements